 The IQOS unit heats the tobacco to a precise temperature at which it vaporizes the tobacco but doesn’t combust.
 The result is much like the vapor you get using a portable cannabis vaporizer like a PAX or Firefly, which also uses conducted heat to extract the contents of plant material.
 However, the addition of VG creates more vapor than would be possible with tobacco alone.

 Like a vaping device, the IQOS produces no “side stream” vapor.
-It only emits vape when it’s being inhaled.
-The HeatSticks feel like cigarettes in the user’s mouth, and the flavor, by all accounts is very close to a cigarette—and certainly nothing like vape flavors, not even tobacco-flavored vapes.
+It only emits vapor when it’s being inhaled.
+The HeatSticks feel like cigarettes in the user’s mouth, and the flavor is supposed to be very close to a cigarette—and certainly nothing like vape flavors, not even tobacco-flavored vapes.

 To maintain peak performance of the ceramic heating elements, the IQOS holder must be cleaned after about 20 uses (or each pack of HeatSticks).
 Because both parts of the device have lithium ion batteries, they will eventually lose capacity and have to be replaced.